Bill Montgomery

 ORIENTATION INFORMATION

-For all students signed up for my Hist 1302 DIL course, Syn.
-48760 Sec.
-076 in the Spring 2012 semester, there will be a live, real time orientation.
-The orientation will be held in the WebConnect meeting room on Blackboard on Wednesday evening, February 8, from 8 to 9 pm.
-To navigate to the WebConnect meeting room, go to "External Links " on your Blackboard main page menu.
+To navigate to the AdobeConnect meeting room, go to "Web Links " on your Blackboard main page menu.
 Then choose "Orientation" from the next menu.
-After signing in using your first and last name, click on the "Enter" button to join the Orientation Session.
+After signing in as a "Guest," using your first and last name, click on the "Enter" button to join the Orientation Session.
+If you have to miss the orientation, you can watch, hear, and read a recording of what transpired.
 There also is a non-interactive orientation presentation, also on Blackboard.
 It's available on an ongoing basis in Powerpoint format and is posted under "Course Information."

 TEXTBOOK AND STUDENT GUIDE